 About Blue Button

-The Blue Button lets you go online and download your health records so you can use them to improve your health, have more control over your personal health information and your family’s healthcare.
+The Blue Button symbol signifies that a site has functionality for customers to go online and download health records.
+You can use your health data to improve your health, and to have more control over your personal health information and your family’s healthcare.

 - Do you want to feel more in control of your health and your personal health information?
 Do you have a health issue?